aviadra/Cloud-profiler/README.md

 ## AWS setup
 On AWS, the default configuration is to push you towards securing your connections and to use a [Bastion](https://docs.aws.amazon.com/quickstart/latest/linux-bastion/architecture.html#bastion-hosts) for everything.
 This can be changed in the configuration files or using TAGs that you can add to instances and/or VPCs.
 In general it is recommended to "tattoo" the "iTerm_bastion" at the VPC level.
 On AWS you set a tag by adding it to the desired resource, setting the "key" field to the name of the tag and in the "value" field the desired setting.
+Note the credentials used for AWS, must have the following permissions: "ec2:DescribeVpcs", "ec2:GetPasswordData", "ec2:DescribeRegions" and "ec2:DescribeInstances".

 ## Digital Ocean
 Digital Ocean's implementation of VPC is such that there isn't a way to set tags on it (that I have seen).